okx-code/rankupbook/src/Text-Templating/If-Statements.md

 ### What is an `if` statement?

-An `if` evaluates a logic statement as either true or false.
-An example logic statement includes comparison of two values with an operator.
-If the result is `true`, then it will execute the code within the next block.
-When the statements evaluates to `false` the `elseif` will be evaluated.
+An `if` evaluates a logical expression as either `true` or `false`.
+An example expression includes comparison of two values with an operator.
+If the expression's result is `true`, then the code within the block following the `if` will execute.
+When the expression evaluates to `false` the `elseif` will be similarly evaluated.
 Only when all `if` and following `elseif` fail will the `else` code block be executed.

 An example
 ```yml